mto79/ansible_role_gnome_minimal/README.md

 Gnome Minimal
 =========

-A brief description of the role goes here.
+Installation of a minimanl version of Gnome.
+In fact pure the Gnome-Shell.

 Requirements
 ------------